Practical Cognition in Animals

 In some animals, there are only perceptions tied to desires and to behaviors to satisfy these desires.

 In the History of Animals V.16.548b10-16, Aristotle reports that it is thought that sponges are animals and that they have a capacity for perception only in the form of touch.
 This perception is a stimulus for a certain behavior.
 The sponge is capable of controlling its behavior in one way: it contracts when it is touched.
-The sponge doesn't like being touched.
+The sponge dislikes being touched.
 It finds being touched painful, and when it is touched, it flees in the only way open to it.
-This behavior is supposed to be conducive to the sponge's survival because it helps prevent it from being dislodged from the place it is attached.
+This behavior is supposed to be conducive to the sponge's survival because this behavior helps prevent it from being dislodged from the place it is attached.

 "Furthermore, perception is invariably present in animals, but not imagination (φαντασία).
 If they were the same in actuality, then it would be possible for all animals to have imagination; but it does not seem to be so: ants and bees, for instance have imagination, while grubs do not" (On the Soul III.3.428a8-11).